History of the Assyrians

 The history of the Assyrians encompasses nearly five millennia, covering the history of the ancient Mesopotamian civilization of Assyria, including its territory, culture and people, as well as the later history of the Assyrian people after the fall of the Neo-Assyrian Empire in 609 BC.
 For purposes of historiography, ancient Assyrian history is often divided by modern researchers, based on political events and gradual changes in language, into the Early Assyrian (c.
 2600–2025 BC), Old Assyrian (c.
 2025–1364 BC), Middle Assyrian (c.
 1363–912 BC), Neo-Assyrian (911–609 BC) and post-imperial (609 BC–c.
-AD 240) periods.
+AD 240) periods., Sassanid era Asoristan from 240 AD until 637 AD and the post Islamic Conquest period until the present day.